AMereBagatelle/fabricskyboxes/docs/schema-v3-proposal/skybox.md

 | `top`    | [Identifier](schema-v3.md#identifier) | Specifies the location of the texture to be used when rendering the skybox up    | :white_check_mark: |
 | `bottom` | [Identifier](schema-v3.md#identifier) | Specifies the location of the texture to be used when rendering the skybox down  | :white_check_mark: |

+OR

+A individual [Identifier](schema-v3.md#identifier) representing a Optifine format texture.

 **Example**

 ```json